-Income tax is paid on money that you earn or receive in the UK.
-Income tax is paid directly to HMRC and there is no minimum age at which a person becomes eligible to pay income tax.
+If you live in the UK, you pay income tax on money that you earn or receive.
+Income tax is paid directly to HMRC and, unlike other taxes, there is no minimum age at which a person becomes eligible to pay income tax.

 On this page you will find information about: